On factorization and vector bundles of conformal blocks from vertex algebras

-Zhu's Lie algebra is defined when the vertex algebra $V$ is quasi-primary generated and $\mathbb{Z}_{\geq 0}$-graded with lowest degree space of dimension one, for either \textit{fixed} smooth curves \cite{ZhuGlobal, an1}, or for \textit{rational} stable pointed curves \textit{with coordinates} \cite{nt}.
+Zhu's Lie algebra (\S \ref{sec:gCoinv}) is defined when the vertex algebra $V$ is quasi-primary generated and $\mathbb{Z}_{\geq 0}$-graded with lowest degree space of dimension one, for either \textit{fixed} smooth curves \cite{ZhuGlobal, an1}, or for \textit{rational} stable pointed curves \textit{with coordinates} \cite{nt}.
 To show that $\mathfrak{g}_{\, C\setminus P_ \bullet}(V)$ is a Lie algebra, Zhu uses that any \textit{fixed} smooth algebraic curve admits an atlas such that all transition functions are M\"obius transformations.
-Transition functions between charts on families of curves of arbitrary genus are more complicated, and for an arbitrary conformal vertex algebra, $\mathfrak{g}_{\, C\setminus P_ \bullet}(V)$ is not well-defined.
+Transition functions between charts on families of curves of arbitrary genus are more complicated, and for an arbitrary vertex operator algebra, $\mathfrak{g}_{\, C\setminus P_ \bullet}(V)$ is not well-defined.

-To avoid these constraints, we work with the chiral Lie algebra $\mathscr{L}_{C\setminus P_ \bullet}(V)$, available for curves of arbitrary genus, and for any conformal vertex algebra~$V$, not necessarily quasi-primary generated.
-Based on work of Beilinson, Feigin, and Mazur for Virasoro algebras \cite{bzf}, the chiral Lie algebra was defined for smooth pointed curves by Frenkel and Ben-Zvi \cite[\S 19.4.14]{bzf}, and shown in \cite{bzf} to coincide with that studied by Beilinson and Drinfeld \cite{bd}.
-In \cite{dgt}, we extended the definition of $\mathscr{L}_{C\setminus P_\bullet}(V)$ to nodal curves, making it possible to define coinvariants on stable pointed curves of arbitrary genus by action of the chiral Lie algebra.
-In \S\ref{CloserLook} we provide a detailed description of $\mathscr{L}_{C\setminus P_ \bullet}(V)$ on nodal curves, useful for the applications here.
+The chiral Lie algebra $\mathscr{L}_{C\setminus P_\bullet}(V)$ is available for curves of arbitrary genus and for more general vertex operator algebras~$V$, not necessarily quasi-primary generated.
+Defined for smooth pointed curves by Frenkel and Ben-Zvi \cite[\S 19.4.14]{bzf} and shown in \cite{bzf} to coincide with that studied by Beilinson and Drinfeld \cite{bd}, the chiral Lie algebra was extended to nodal curves in \cite{dgt}, enabling the construction of coinvariants on such curves.

+In \S \ref{Chiral}, we introduce and study a new chiral Lie algebra $\Ll_{C\setminus P_ \bullet}(V)$, whose coinvariants are projectively flat over $\mathcal{M}_{g,n}$, and additionally satisfy factorization under some natural hypotheses.
+See \S\ref{CloserLook} for a description of $\Ll_{C\setminus P_ \bullet}(V)$ on nodal curves.